 We also cannot threaten (either expressly or impliedly) that we will cause you detriment.

 - Damage to your property, business or financial position

 - Harassment or intimidation

 - Harm / injury to you including psychological harm

 - Alteration of your position or duties to your disadvantage

-- any other damage to you as a person damage to your reputation
+- Any other damage to you as a person

 How will Morgans ensure you are protected from detrimental acts or omissions?

-When we receive your report, we will assess the risk of detriment to you and other persons, and take steps to manage any potential detriment.
+When we receive your report, we will assess the risk of detriment to you and other persons, as well as take steps to manage any potential detriment.